 Applicants and their parents are cautioned to complete all forms as honestly and accurately as possible.
 Any person who knowingly makes false statements is subject to a fine or imprisonment or both under provisions of the United States Criminal Code.
-Applicants are also reminded that they may be asked to substantiate information submitted on the FAFSA if selected for verification.
+Applicants are also reminded that they may be asked to substantiate information submitted on the FAF-SA if selected for verification.
 Approximately 30% of all applicants are selected for verification each year.
 Those selected for verification must provide documentation, such as IRS Tax Return Transcripts, in order to receive financial aid.
-Notification of documents required to complete the financial aid awarding process will be posted on Self Service Banner and sent to the student's Gadsden State email.
-Students are encouraged to check their College email accounts and Self Service Banner frequently.
+Notification of documents required to complete the financial aid awarding process will be sent to the student's Gadsden State email and posted on Banner SSB which can be accessed using the myGadsdenState Portal at https:// my.gadsdenstate.edu.
+Students are encouraged to check their College email accounts and Banner SSB frequently.
 Note that application for financial aid must be made for each academic year; no awards are automatically renewed from year to year.
 Although the College accepts applications throughout the academic year, April 15 has been established as the preference filing date for applying for certain types of assistance.

-The following financial aid programs are currently available:
+The following financial aid programs are currently available: 1.
+FEDERAL PELL GRANT awards are determined by the student's cost of attendance, EFC, and enrollment status.

-- FEDERAL PELL GRANT awards are determined by the student's cost of attendance, EFC, and enrollment status. - 2.
-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest EFC and highest unmet need.
+- 2. FEDERAL SUPPLEMENTAL EDUCATIONAL OP-PORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest EFC and highest unmet need.
 Priority will be given to students in converted credit hour programs. - 3.
-LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIPS (LEAP) PROGRAM funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time. - FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS applications and demonstrate financial need.
+LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIPS (LEAP) PROGRAM funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time. - 4.
+FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS application and demonstrate financial need.
 FWS awards provide pay for part-time work to eligible students.
 Note, positions are limited. - 5.
-PRIVATE EDUCATIONAL LOANS are also available and are based on credit worthiness.
+PRIVATE EDUCATIONAL LOANS are also available and are based on creditworthiness.

 Those interested should contact the Financial Aid Office for restrictions.
 Those interested in detailed information on federal financial aid should request The Student Guide by writing the Federal Student Aid Information Center, P.O.
 Box 84, Washington DC 20044.
 Additional information may also be obtained in one of the Financial Aid Offices.
-The Gadsden State Financial Aid Office has locations in the One Stop Center, East Broad Campus (telephone: 256.549.8267); the Administration Building, Ayers Campus (telephone: 256.835.5420); Room 1216 of Building 3181, McClellan Center (telephone: 256.238.9341); and the Administration Building, Office 111, Gadsden State Cherokee (telephone: 256.927.1801).
+The Gadsden State Financial Aid Office has locations in the One Stop Center, East Broad Campus (telephone: 256.549.8284; the Administration Building, Ayers Campus (telephone: 256.835.5420); Room 1216 of Building 3181, McClellan Center (telephone: 256.238.9341); and the Administration Building, Office 111, Gadsden State Cherokee (telephone: 256.927.1801).